Venomous Snakes in Bergen County, NJ: Copperheads, Timber Rattlesnakes and What to Know

 If you encounter a snake of any kind, keep your distance and leave it alone!
 If you find a snake on your property and you have reason to believe it may be venomous, contact your local police department.
 Under New Jersey’s Endangered and Non-game Species Conservation Act, it is illegal to kill, harm, harass or collect any native, non-game wildlife, including snakes.

-Two Venomous Snakes That Can Be Found in the Bergen County Area
+Venomous and Common Non-Venomous Snakes Found in the Bergen County Area

 Two types of venomous snakes can be found in Bergen County.
 The northern copperhead and the timber rattlesnake are reclusive and shy, but each will defend itself if threatened.
 Fortunately, you’re not likely to encounter either snake, and you have a greater chance of being struck by lightning than ever being bitten by one of these venomous reptiles.